 The Museum of African American History, which has locations in Boston and Nantucket, is New England’s largest museum dedicated to the history, culture and contributions of African Americans.
-Here, you can discover over 3,000 historic objects, including rare photographs, prints, artifacts and so much more.
+Here, you can discover over 3,000 historic objects, including rare photographs, prints and artifacts.
 After your visit, consider a stroll through historic buildings on the museum’s Boston Black Heritage Trail.
 The trail is a walking tour of pre-Civil War sites important to Beacon Hill’s free African American community.
 On this free guided or self-guided walking tour, you can visit sites like the Charles Street Meeting House, the George Middleton House, the Abiel Smith School and more.

-Visit more sites important to civil rights movement on the U.S. Civil Rights Trail.
+Visit more sites important to the civil rights movement on the U.S. Civil Rights Trail.

 Founded in 1976, the African American Museum in Philadelphia was the first museum built by a major U.S. city dedicated to the life and work of African Americans.
 The museum tracks the art, culture and history of African Americans from the pre-Colonial era to the present day.
 The exhibits are constantly being rotated and updated, so it’s a great museum for multiple visits.
 The museum focuses both on local history and the wider scope of the Black experience in America.